Pirlo220/tutos/Git_common_commands.md

 >git push origin master
 Pushes the changes in your local repository up to the remote repository you specified as the origin

+It is possible to do an inline add and commit if we combine the "a" and "m" parameter.
+This is only possible with files that are tracket by git (added previously or in the git index).
+This will add all the files in the staging area.
+>git commit -am "Adding more content"

 Create a new branch and switch to it:
 >git checkout -b branchname